 We are CHANGE

-We are a Leiden University based research platform of principal investigators, senior, and junior researchers who aim to understand the changing minds and brains of children and adolescents.
+We are a Leiden University based research platform of researchers who aim to understand the changing minds and brains of children and adolescents.
 We focus on healthy development, psychopathology, and the impact of adversity in social contexts.
 Our close collaboration brings high diversity in expertise and skill sets within CHANGE, strengthening and enriching our research questions, methods, and training opportunities for students.
 Our research includes methods of neuroimaging to investigate brain structure and function, computational modelling, sociometric analyses, hormone measures, and longitudinal approaches.
 Together, these diverse approaches form a more complete picture of the changes that take place during development.
 Transparency and open science are key to us, all our research materials can be accessed online.
 We frequently organize outreach events, as we value the societal impact of our work.

 focusing on science valorisation and outreach, stimulating interdisciplinary exchange of knowledge and expertise on topics related to brain and cognition based at Leiden University (see www.libc-leiden.nl or libc-junior.nl for the LIBC junior hotspot).